Evolution of cells: The first cells

 The initial development of the cell marked the passage from prebiotic chemistry to partitioned units resembling modern cells.
 The final transition to living entities that fulfill all the definitions of modern cells depended on the ability to evolve effectively by natural selection.
 This transition has been called the Darwinian transition.

 If life is viewed from the point of view of replicator molecules, cells satisfy two fundamental conditions: protection from the outside environment and confinement of biochemical activity.
-The former condition is needed to keep complex molecules stable in a varying and sometimes aggressive environment; the latter is fundamental for the evolution of biocomplexity.
+The former condition is needed to keep complex molecules stable in a varying and sometimes reactive environment; the latter is fundamental for the evolution of biocomplexity.
 If freely floating molecules that code for enzymes are not enclosed in cells, the enzymes will automatically benefit neighboring replicator molecules as well.
 Thus, the consequences of diffusion in non-partitioned lifeforms would result in "parasitism by default."
 Therefore, the selection pressure on replicator molecules will be lower, as the 'lucky' molecule that produces the better enzyme does not fully leverage its advantage over its close neighbors.
 In contrast, if the molecule is enclosed in a cell membrane, the enzymes coded will be available only to itself.
 That molecule will uniquely benefit from the enzymes it codes for, increasing individuality and thus accelerating natural selection.

 Partitioning may have begun from cell-like spheroids formed by proteinoids, which are observed by heating amino acids with phosphoric acid as a catalyst.
 They bear much of the basic features provided by cell membranes.
 Proteinoid-based protocells enclosing RNA molecules could have been the first cellular life forms on Earth.